 Canadian Wildlife: What You Need To Know

-I suggest you learn about the Canadian wildlife before starting your trip.
-This will help you appreciate the wild animals of Canada and will make your trip safer.
+I highly suggest you learn about the Canadian wildlife before starting your trip.
+This will help you appreciate the wild animals of Canada and will keep you safe.

-Learn to respect the Canadian wildlife.
+Learn to respect the wild animals.
 Know of the dangers in the wilderness and know what to do in risky situations.
 Remember, any cornered animal left without escape route is likely to attack.

-Buffalo, or bison, are an example for that.
+Buffalo, or bison, is an example for that.
 Buffalo used to roam our country.
 The peak population was in the millions in North America.

 For the Plains and Metis people, buffalo was the primary food resource until in the 1880s.
 By the late 19th century their numbers were in the low hundreds, to the extent that perhaps less than 100 remained.

 One hunting method was to chase the buffalo herd over a cliff where they got killed in the fall or were butchered.
 Head-Smashed-In-Buffalo-Jump in southwestern Alberta is one of these kill places, now a United Nations World Heritage Site.
 It has to be on your “To See List” when visiting Canada.

 Today, fewer than 30,000 wild bisons are in conservation herds and fewer than 5,000 live in the wild.
 You can read more about the history and the fate of the buffalo in North America on Wikipedia.